Arya Stark: A Storm of Swords

-While Arya and her companions are making their way north, she begins dreaming of her lost direwolf, Nymeria.
-Later, she and her companions are discovered by the guerrilla group, the Brotherhood Without Banners, and is recognized as Arya Stark.
-At the Brotherhood's secret base, Arya encounters Sandor Clegane, where she accuses him of Mycah's murder; but the Hound survives a trial by combat and is released.
+While Arya and her companions are making their way North, she begins dreaming of her lost direwolf, Nymeria.
+Later, she and her companions are discovered by a guerrilla group, the Brotherhood Without Banners, and she is recognized as Arya Stark.
+At the Brotherhood's secret base, Arya encounters Sandor Clegane, and she accuses him of Mycah's murder.
+The Hound survives a trial by combat and is released.

-Arya eventually escapes the Brotherhood alone, but is captured by the Hound, who plans to return her to her family for a ransom.
-They reach the Twins just as her brother and mother are killed during the Red Wedding, and Sandor knocks her unconscious to prevent her from being killed.
+Arya eventually escapes the Brotherhood alone but is captured by the Hound, who plans to return her to her family for a ransom.
+The pair reaches the Twins just as her brother and mother are killed during the "Red Wedding", and Sandor knocks her unconscious to prevent her from being killed.
 A few nights later, Arya skinchanges into Nymeria during sleep and pulls her mother's corpse out of the river for the Brotherhood to find.
-Later, Sandor plans to ransom her to her aunt Lysa at the Vale, but is unable to proceed due to the weather, so he decides to instead take her to her great-uncle Brynden Tully.
-On the way to Riverrun, they encounter two men on Arya's death list, Tickler and Polliver, who were both Gregor Clegane's men-at-arms at Harrenhal.
-In the ensuing fight, Arya personally stabs Tickler to death and reclaims her sword Needle from Polliver's corpse, but Sandor is severely injured.
-When Sandor becomes gravely ill from his wounds, Arya refuses to kill him and abandons him to die under a tree by the Trident river.
-She travels to the port town Saltpan and gains passage to Braavos on a merchant galleass, Titan's Daughter, by presenting the ship's captain with the iron coin that Jaqen gave her along with the Valyrian phrase "Valar Morghulis."
+Later, Sandor plans to ransom her to her aunt Lysa in the Vale but is unable to proceed due to the weather; he decides to take her to her great-uncle, Brynden Tully of Riverrun, instead.
+On the way to Riverrun, they encounter two men on Arya's death list, "the Tickler" and Polliver, both of whom were Gregor Clegane's men-at-arms at Harrenhal.
+In the ensuing fight, Arya personally stabs the Tickler to death and reclaims her sword, Needle, from Polliver's corpse, but Sandor is severely injured.
+When Sandor becomes gravely ill from his wounds, Arya refuses to kill him and abandons him to die under a tree by the Trident River.
+She travels to the port town of Saltpan and gains passage to Braavos on a merchant galleass, Titan's Daughter, by presenting the ship's captain with the iron coin that Jaqen gave her along with the Valyrian phrase "valar morghūlis".

 A Feast for Crows

-Arriving in Braavos, Arya makes her way to the headquarters of the Faceless Men, the House of Black and White, where she is initiated into the guild by a priest in charge, whom she calls "the Kindly Man".
-The Kindly Man orders her to dispose of all her past possessions, and she complies by throwing them all in the river but still secretly hides her sword Needle, which is the one thing reminding her of sweet childhood memories.
-For her training, Arya adopts the identity of "Cat of the Canal", a street child who helps sell seafood, and continues having increased and more frequent vivid wolf-dreams, which further prevents her from discarding her old identity.
-During her training, she briefly meets, and saves, Samwell Tarly and later murders the Night's Watch deserter Dareon.
-After admitting her unauthorized killing to her mentor, she is given a cup of "burnt-tasting" milk to drink; and the next morning, she wakes up blind.
+Arriving in Braavos, Arya makes her way to the headquarters of the Faceless Men, the House of Black and White, where she is initiated into the guild by the House's priest in charge, whom she calls "the Kindly Man".
+The Kindly Man orders her to dispose of all her possessions, and she complies by throwing them all in the river.
+However, she secretly hides her sword, Needle, the one thing that reminds her of sweet childhood memories.
+For her training, Arya adopts the identity of "Cat of the Canal", a street child who helps sell seafood, and continues to have increasingly frequent, vivid dreams of direwolves that further prevent her from discarding her old identity.
+During her training, she briefly meets (and saves) Samwell Tarly and later murders the Night's Watch deserter Dareon.
+After admitting her unauthorized killing to her mentor, she is given a cup of "burnt-tasting" milk to drink; the next morning, she wakes up blind.